 Defining exactly what quantity of alcohol will get you drunk is difficult and it can vary significantly from one person to another.

-Tales from a Small Beer pub crawl
+Felix James shares stories from a Small Beer pub crawl

 Stepping away from the science for a second, Felix James, Co-Founder of Small Beer, regales a story from a night out with the Small Beer team.

 "We once took the team on a memorable pub crawl that involved visiting 10 London pubs that were serving Small Beer on draught.
 It was fantastic to visit some of the city's best pubs, have lots of fun with the team, and then wake up with a clear head the next morning, remembering what a great evening it had been.

 "Now that it's been over five years since we brewed our first Small Beer Lager, it can be far too easy to take for granted how liberating it is to wake up early the next morning without feeling sluggish or like you missed out on any of the fun."

 WHAT IS BLOOD ALCOHOL CONTENT AND WHY IS IT IMPORTANT?